The following Calendar contains information and assignments that are applicable to ALL Media Design students at BHHS.

 -from https://www.sciencenewsforstudents.org "Phones in the Classroom Hurt Everyone's Grades" Sep 10, 2018

 Still think you can multitask?
 Click here.

-SELF-PORTRAIT ASSIGNMENT: WORTH 100 POINTS:
+A lot of you did not do this: SELF-PORTRAIT ASSIGNMENT: WORTH 100 POINTS:

 Access the Assignment Reflection HERE

 Assignment for ALL Adobe Software Students Worth 300 Points